 In addition, do a little research first about how much websites should cost.
 Often a developer who undercharges will produce a sub-standard website that you will end up replacing in the near future anyway, so it's worth investing a little extra to get exactly what you’re looking for.
 The same can be said for designers and developers that overprice their time - particularly in the case of large creative agencies, who will charge super high prices and leave you with a site which is not personalised to you and your business's needs.

-With that being said, if you are looking to start your own site, and need any advice on where to get started, defiantly reach out to me either via email or by messaging me on Instagram, ill be more than happy to point you in the right direction.
+With that being said, if you are looking to start your own site, and need any advice on where to get started, definitely reach out to me either via email or by messaging me on Instagram, I'll be more than happy to point you in the right direction.